dhernan1972/Cyber-Journey/README.md

 https://github.com/dhernan1972/Cyber-Journey/blob/main/diagrams/Week12_Network_Diagram.jpg
 https://github.com/dhernan1972/Cyber-Journey/blob/main/diagrams/Wk13_Network_Diagram.jpg

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Istall-Elk file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._